KaGaSi/project/Common/03-CommonUtilities.md

 > `<molecule names>`
 > > names of molecule types to calculate the distribution for

-# Aggregates utility {#Aggregates}
+# Aggregates & Aggregates-NotSameBeads utility {#Aggregates}

-This utility determines which molecules belong to which aggregates according to a simple criterion: two molecules belong to the same aggregate if they at least a specified number of contact pairs.
+These utilities determine which molecules belong to which aggregates according to a simple criterion: two molecules belong to the same aggregate if they share at least a specified number of contact pairs.
 A contact pair is a pair of two beads belonging to different molecules which are closer than certain distance.
-Both the distance and the number of needed contact pairs are arguments of the command.
+Both the distance and the number of needed contact pairs are arguments of the command as well as bead types to consider.

+While the Aggregates utility uses all possible pairs of given bead types, Aggregates-NotSameBeads does not use same-type pairs.
+That is, if bead types `A`, `B` and `C` are given, Aggregates utility will use all six bead type pairs (`A-A`, `A-B`, `A-C`, `B-B`, `B-C` and `C-C`), but Aggregates-NotSameBeads will not utilise `A-A`, `B-B` or `C-C` contacts.

 Usage: